kubedb/docs/docs/guides/mariadb/scaling/vertical-scaling/overview/index.md

 # MariaDB Vertical Scaling

-This guide will give an overview on how KubeDB Enterprise operator vertically scales up `MariaDB`.
+This guide will give an overview on how KubeDB Ops Manager vertically scales up `MariaDB`.

 ## Before You Begin